 Static codes can also be used for coupons and sales promotions.
 Use static URL one-off codes created in bulk, so that they can easily be scanned by cell phones like a discount code but cannot be used twice per person.
 The information doesn't change and won't be used a second time.
 If you don't know how to make a QR code, they are easy to do and only take a few minutes no matter which one you choose.

 A dynamic QR code is a QR code with a short redirection URL encoded in it.
 The information one is trying to communicate isn't encoded in the QR code itself, like with a static QR code (unless it is a static URL code).
 Instead, the information is on a website, and a dynamic QR code redirects to that website.
-These codes can be tracked on Supercode's analytics dashboard.
+You can track dynamic QR codes on the analytics dashboard.

-Types of dynamic QR codes: dynamic URL, Social Media, Feedback.
-Any dynamic QR code can be generated in bulk.
+Types of dynamic QR codes: dynamic URL, Social Media, Feedback, Image, and PDF.

-There are many different ways that dynamic QR codes can be incorporated into your business and industry.
-These are the QR codes one would use for URLs, AR and VR experiences, e-stores, social media accounts, feedback forms, and any content that would be optimized in the future.
+Dynamic QR codes are great for URLs, AR and VR experiences, e-stores, social media accounts, feedback forms, and any content that would be optimized in the future.

 QR codes are always used for payment systems that include invoicing.
 Nowadays, many insurance and utility companies print QR codes that just need to be scanned to be paid, on their invoices.
 They are safe to use and very simple.

-The hospitality industry has benefited tremendously from QR codes during the pandemic for contactless service in the following ways: menus, room service, digital displays in their lobbies for nearby attractions that can scan to Google maps with GPS, and more.
+The hospitality industry has benefited tremendously from QR codes the last few years for contactless service in the following ways: menus, room service, digital displays in their lobbies for nearby attractions that can scan to Google maps with GPS, and more.

 These are the main differences:

-Dynamic QRs use short URLs which makes them less complicated in the creation of the squares for slightly faster scanning than with static QRs.
+Dynamic QR codes use short URLs which makes them less complicated in the creation of the squares for slightly faster scanning than with static QR codes.

-Static codes can support URLs already shortened with an outside shortener, if you choose to shorten it.
-It scans a little slower if not shortened but can still be done.
+Static QR codes can support URLs already shortened with an outside shortener, if you choose to shorten it.
+It scans a little slower if not shortened but really isn't noticeable.

 Bulk QR codes can be made for static or dynamic codes.
 These are made in a CSV file and then uploaded to the QR code generator.